 Portugal’s living costs for retirees

-For comparison, the cost of living in Portugal vs the US is 39.2% lower, and rent is 54.2% lower than in the United States.
-Compared to the UK, the cost of living in Portugal is 35% lower, and rent is almost 40% lower.
+The cost of living in Portugal compared to the US is 39.2% lower, and rent is 54.2% lower than in the US.
+Similarly, compared to the UK, living expenses in Portugal are about 35% lower, and rent is nearly 40% less.

 Health care for retirees